openeuropa/oe_content_extra/modules/oe_content_extra_project/README.md

 # OpenEuropa Content Extra Project

-This module provides the content extra project fields.
+The module enhances the 'Project' content type from `oe_content_project`.

-### Fields added
+It adds the following fields:
 - Achievements and milestone.
 - Gallery.
 - Impacts.
 - Objective.
 - Lead contributors.

+Content extra project module overrides the form display and view display in entity project as well.